-In Summer 2018, Site Gallery, together with project partners Yorkshire Artspace, S1 Artspace, Bloc Projects and Museums Sheffield, were awarded £375,000 by Freelands Foundation to take part in The Freelands Artist Programme.
+In Summer 2018, Site Gallery, together with project partners Yorkshire Artspace, S1 Artspace, Bloc Projects and Museums Sheffield, were awarded £375,000 by Freelands Foundation to run Platform, as part of The Freelands Artist Programme.

 The Freelands Artist Programme was created to support and enhance collaboration between 80 emerging artists and four arts organisations, to build and strengthen professional arts practice outside of London.
 This new programme provide funding, totalling £1.5 million over a five-year period, to organisations in each of the four nations in the UK.
 Each institution will curate a series of two-year programmes with five artists annually, allowing those artists to receive much needed support across both creative and professional development.

-The first five artists to take part in the programme in Sheffield were announced during our opening weekend celebrations in September 2018:
+The first five artists to take part in Platform in Sheffield were announced during our opening weekend celebrations in September 2018:

 Alison J Carr, Zoyander Street, Yuen Fong Ling, Sian Williams and Lucy Vann, will participate in a work-in- progress show hosted by one of the project partners in Sheffield as well as a show at the Freelands Foundation in London.
 The selection panel was comprised of Paul Morrison, Harold Offeh, Sharna Jackson and Angelica Sule.